-Generally speaking, puppies should have four meals per day until they are 12 weeks old, from 3 to 6 months three meals a day, and after 6 months two meals per day.
-Once your puppy is grown, transition him to a high-quality dry dog food to keep his nutritional needs met.
+Generally speaking, puppies should have four meals per day until they are 12 weeks old, from 3 to 6 months three meals a day, and after 6 months, two meals per day.
+Once your puppy is grown, transition him to high-quality dry dog food to keep his nutritional needs met.

-If you want to keep your home intact and save hours on cleaning we suggest that you start training your puppy right away.
-When it comes to house training create rules of appropriate behavior from the start.
+If you want to keep your home intact and save hours on cleaning, we suggest that you start training your puppy right away.
+When it comes to house training, create rules of appropriate behavior from the start.

-This way you won’t have to deal with an adult dog that likes eating garbage from the street and licking who knows what in a doggy park.
+This way, you won’t have to deal with an adult dog that likes eating garbage from the street and licking who knows what in a doggy park.

 It is important to socialize a puppy from a young age since an aggressive dog is a danger to himself and others.
 In order t do so, you need to expose your puppy to new and different people, places, other pets and let him experience as many new situations as possible.

-And while you should wait to introduce your puppy to other cats and dogs until he gets all of his vaccines, you can introduce him to other people.
+And while you should wait to introduce your puppy to other cats and dogs until he gets all of his vaccines, you can teach him to other people.
 Try carrying treats and giving them to people who will then give them to your puppy.

-This will help him associate good things with other unknown people and avoid aggressive behavior in the future.
+It will help him associate good things with other unknown people and avoid aggressive behavior in the future.
 A socialized dog is less likely to get into a fight with other dogs and sustain injuries that can impair his health.

 One of the first things you should do when you get a new puppy is to take him to be checked by a vet.
-If you don’t have one, ask your friends, family, or neighbors to recommend a trustworthy and animal loving vet.
+If you don’t have one, ask your friends, family, or neighbors to recommend a trustworthy and animal-loving vet.

 Your vet will recommend a treatment program for parasites like ticks, fleas, and worms and assess your puppy for any health problems.
 All puppies should get a combination of vaccines that protect against parvovirus, distemper, hepatitis, and rabies.

 Puppies need to get their first shots when they are 6-8 weeks old.
-A vet should administer at least three vaccinations at 3-4 weeks intervals and the last dose should be given at 16 weeks of age.
+A vet should administer at least three vaccinations at 3-4 weeks intervals, and the last dose should be given at 16 weeks of age.

-Besides providing activity and exercise playing with your puppy is also a great way to develop a long-lasting bond with him.
-Your pup will burn a lot of pent-up energy while playing so he will be less inclined to play with your shoes and furniture.
+Besides providing activity and exercise, playing with your puppy is also a great way to develop a long-lasting bond with him.
+Your pup will burn a lot of pent-up energy while playing, so he will be less inclined to play with your shoes and furniture.

-For a healthy growth, you should spend playing for 15-30 minutes every day without counting the time you spend in a doggy park or a walk.
+For healthy growth, you should spend playing for 15-30 minutes every day without counting the time you spend in a doggy park or a walk.
 This regime will keep your puppy fit and active and help him stay that way once he gets older.